-The Fund Manager recovers any other expenses paid on behalf of the Fund as per Terms and Conditions of the Fund.
+The Fund Manager recovers from the Fund any other expense incurred on behalf of the Fund at rates specified in the Terms and Conditions of the Fund.

 9 Contingencies and commitments

 There are no contingencies and commitments as at 31 December 2022 and 31 December 2021.